Frank Moorhouse: Personal life and death

 To mark his 80th birthday, Prof. Wei Cheng (husband of his niece, Karin Moorhouse) painted his portrait.
 The oil painting, a tribute to his Edith Trilogy, now hangs in the Royal Automobile Club of Australia.
 It is one of just three known portraits of Frank, the other two painted by the late Adam Cullen.

 Moorhouse died at a hospital in Sydney on 26 June 2022 at the age of 83.
-He is survived by his two brothers, Owen (born 1928) and Arthur (born 1932).
+At that time he was survived by his two older brothers, Owen (1928-2026) and Arthur (b.1932.)

 Awards and honours

 In 1985, Moorhouse was appointed a Member of the Order of Australia for service to Australian literature; and in 2001 he received the Centenary Medal for service to Australian society through writing.
 Moorhouse was conferred with a Doctor of Letters honoris causa by Griffith University.

 In 2009, Moorhouse was awarded the Senior Fellowship of the Zukunftskolleg at the University of Konstanz.

 Last known photograph of Frank Moorhouse, together with his brothers Arthur (centre) and Owen (right.)
 Taken to celebrate his 83rd birthday and Owen's 93rd.
 Royal Automobile Club of Australia, Sydney.
 8 December 2021.

 Moorhouse was conferred a Doctor of Letters honoris causa by the University of Sydney, and Doctor of the University by Griffith University.